Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 What is Right join?

-if you look at the two tables in the below image, you have a UniversityName called Massachusetts Institute of Technology (MIT) with University_Id = 1.
-As you can see no Student in the TblStudent table belongs to this University.
+If you look at the two tables in the image below, there is a UniversityName called Massachusetts Institute of Technology (MIT) with University_Id = 1.
+As you can see, no student in the TblStudent table belongs to this university.

 What is right join

-Let’s see what happens. if we convert this left outer join to right outer join.
+Let’s see what happens if we convert this left outer join to a right outer join.

 SELECT StudentName, Gender, UniversityName